forax/civilizer/README.md

 ```
 with ref a reference to a $P or a $KP constants and the operation one of the operation above.

-In the following code, we extract the argument of the class (in `$KP0`) (or use the species java/lang/Object
+In the following code, we first declare the class `SimpleList` as parametric using the annotation `@Parametric`.
+We then extract the argument of the class (in `$KP0`) (or use the species java/lang/Object
 if not defined) and extract the zeroth argument (in `$KP1`).
 In the constructor, the species `KP1` is used to specialize the array creation.
 ```java